cryptohackathon/MINI-FE/README.md

 return 0;
 }
 ```
-Assuming `libminife.so` has been installed (e.g. in `/usr/local/lib`), the program can be compiled as:
+Assuming `libminife.so` has been installed in one of the system paths (e.g. in `/usr/local/lib`), the program can be compiled as:

 ```bash
 gcc -o test test.c -lgmp -lcifer -lminife -I ./include/